enterprisemodules/wls_profile/documentation/source/weblogic.md

-This is a highly customizable Puppet profile class to define an WebLogic Software and its requirements on your system.
-In it's core just adding:
+This is a highly customizable Puppet profile class to define a WebLogic Software and its requirements on your system.
+At its core just adding:

 ```
 contain wls_profile::weblogic
 ```

-Is enough to get an WebLogic 12.2.1.3 installed  on your system.
+Is enough to get a WebLogic 12.2.1.3 installed on your system.

 But sometimes you have specific uses cases that are not handled well by the standard classes.
 This profile class allows you to add your own code to the execution.

 ## Stages

-Defining and starting an WebLogic Admin Server on you system goes through several stages(These are not puppet stages):
+Defining and starting a WebLogic Admin Server on you system goes through several stages(These are not puppet stages):

 - [`sysctl`](/docs/wls_profile/sysctl.html)            Set required sysctl parameters
 - [`limits`](/docs/wls_profile/limits.html)            Set OS security limits